Sherri Parker Lee Stadium

 Sherri Parker Lee Stadium is a softball stadium in Knoxville, Tennessee.
 It is the home field of the University of Tennessee Volunteers college softball team.
 The stadium opened in 2008 and holds 2,200 people.
-The Stadium is named after former UT graduate Sherri Lee.
+The Stadium is named after UT graduate Sherri Lee.

 In 2010, the then-Lady Volunteers ranked 16th in Division I college softball in attendance, averaging 710 per home game.

 In 2011, Sherri Parker Lee Stadium was recognized as the 2011 NFCA/Stabilizer Solutions Field of the Year Award Winner.

-On May 28, 2017, with a trip to the NCAA Women's College World Series on the line, a record crowd of 2,459 witnessed the Lady Vols lose to the Texas A&M Aggies 5–3 in the NCAA Super Regional deciding game.

-Unlike most stadiums in the SEC, fan access to the seating area is from a concourse at the bottom of the grandstand, not the top.
-This means that as fans enter and walk around the concourse, they block the view of the fans already seated.
-This problem is compounded by the handicap seating being on the field side of the concourse, obstructing the view of the fans sitting in the first few rows.
-Most SEC stadiums feature a concourse at the top and no separation between the first row and the field.
-This design also means that during television broadcasts, no fans are seen in the camera view.